 What Is Glucosamine?

-Glucosamine is a natural compound that is used for humans, dogs, horses, and other pets.
+Glucosamine is a natural compound that can be given to humans, dogs, horses, and other pets.
 It’s found in cartilage, though supplemental glucosamine is usually lab-made or taken from shellfish shells.

 What Does Glucosamine Do?